 Whichever way you do it, it is important that we ensure that the hotels, transport providers and other travel arrangements comply with the ISO guidelines to help keep your travellers safe.

 Helps Protect From Liability

 Protecting life is our primary task, of that there is no question.
 However, below that there are other responsibilities that also fall under our purview and must not be neglected.
 The business end of an executive or volunteer being injured or worse in a hostile event or natural disaster has significant impact on the organization.
 The business repercussions can manifest as lawsuits, financial compensation, loss of income, reputational damage, and brand instability.

 Part of our responsibility is to protect the business and ISO 31030 helps with that.

-I have been contacted several times by law firms to testify as an expert witness in lawsuits involving travellers injured or killed in attacks on hotels.
+We have been contacted several times by law firms to testify as an expert witness in lawsuits involving travelers injured or killed in attacks on hotels.
 I have always declined but it brings home the fact that when people are injured or worse, lawsuits follow, and questions are asked.
 Should there be such an unfortunate situation after the ISO standard is launched, a prosecutor’s first question will be whether the organization followed the ISO guidelines for hotel selection.
 And if the answer is no, you are starting the case with two strikes against you.
-The judge may well want to know why the corporation or organisation failed to follow the ISO guidelines which may well have prevented the injury or loss of life.
+The judge may well want to know why the corporation or organization failed to follow the ISO guidelines which may well have prevented the injury or loss of life.

-I believe this standard is a positive development for our industry that will facilitate us providing more effective support for our clients.
+We believe this standard is a positive development for our industry that will facilitate us providing more effective support for our clients.
 It is now our responsibility to familiarize ourselves with the guidelines, inform our clients of ISO 31030 and advise them how best to integrate it into their travel management apparatus.